samhitakolichala/Boston-House-pricing-MLR-/README.md

 MEDV: median value of owner-occupied homes in $1000s.

 **Data Cleaning**
 This dataset is considered to be a "clean" dataset, meaning that it has already been preprocessed and cleaned .
-Therefore, there is no need to perform any additional data cleaning on this dataset.
-However, it may be useful to standardize or normalize the data before using it in certain machine learning algorithms.

-**Usage**
+**Explanation**
-The Boston House Pricing dataset is commonly used as a benchmark dataset for regression analysis and machine learning algorithms.
-It can be used to develop and evaluate algorithms for predicting the median value of owner-occupied homes based on the other attributes in the dataset.I used Linear Regression,Random Forest Regressor,XGB boost regressor,Gradient boost Regressor models are used amongst which 'Linear Regression' performed well.
+The data was splitted into 80 and 20 ratio for training and test set.
+Performed square root transformation for all the independdent features, I used Linear Regression,Random Forest Regressor,XGB boost regressor,Gradient boost Regressor models are used amongst which 'Linear Regression' performed well.

 **Acknowledgements**